beta-tester/RPi-PXE-Server/README.md

 and optional:
 - you have plugged an USB-memory-stick that is mounted at /media/server (SRC_MOUNT=/media/server)
-- and the folowing folder structure on the USB memory stick:
+- and the following folder structure on the USB memory stick:
 ```
 <mount_point>
 └── backup